The biomarker suPAR and gastroenterology

 The suPAR level is higher in patients with alcoholic aetiology and correlates positively with fibrosis1,3,4.
 In addition, the suPAR level is higher in individuals with excessive alcohol consumption compared to healthy individuals3.

 In patients with decompensated cirrhosis, the suPAR level is significantly higher (median 12.9 ng/mL) than in patients with compensated cirrhosis (8.9 ng/mL), and suPAR is associated with 28-day mortality5.

 In patients with spontaneous bacterial peritonitis, an elevated suPAR level in ascites fluid was found, and the level was associated with severity and prognosis5.

-In a small study of patients with acute liver failure, a high median suPAR level of 13.2 ng/mL was found.
-Similarly, a strong correlation between suPAR and declining liver function (increasing AST/ALT and INR), independently of the etiology, was found6.
+A small study of patients with acute liver failure showed a high median suPAR level of 13.2 ng/mL.
+Similarly, a strong correlation between suPAR and declining liver function (increasing AST/ALT and INR), independently of the aetiology, was found6.

 A study of 104 patients shows that the suPAR level on admission was superior to CRP, hematocrit, and creatinine as a prognostic marker of the severity of acute alcoholic pancreatitis.
 Using a cut-off value of 5 ng/mL, the sensitivity and specificity for predicting moderate or severe pancreatitis were 79% and 78%, respectively.
 The suPAR level was significantly associated with severity: Mild and moderate/serious: 4.2 ng/mL vs 6.2 ng/mL, respectively7.